Heng-zm/somlengp/PERFORMANCE_OPTIMIZATIONS.md

 # 🚀 Page Display Performance Optimizations

-This document outlines all the performance optimizations implemented to improve page display speed and user experience in the VoiceScribe application.
+This document outlines all the performance optimizations implemented to improve page display speed and user experience in the Somleng application.

 ## 📊 Optimizations Implemented